Outblock/flow-wallet-extension/INTERVIEW_CHALLENGE.md

 1. Ensure your code builds without errors
 2. Test the complete flow with a sample dApp
 3. Document any assumptions or design decisions
+4. **(Optional)** Mention any AI tools or resources you found particularly helpful

 Good luck!
 This challenge tests real-world wallet extension development skills that are highly valuable in the Web3 ecosystem.
+Remember, using AI tools and online resources is not only allowed but encouraged as it reflects modern development practices.

 ## Questions or Issues?